Ever wondered how to make gin at home? We're here to show you how easy it is to make gin using botanical blends.

 - Shake the jar of Distiller’s Nutrient and measure out 55 g (1.9 oz).
 Add the Distiller’s Nutrient and Gin Distiller’s Yeast to the fermenter at the same time and stir well to dissolve.
-Now pop the lid on.
+Now pop on the lid.

-- On Day 7, check the Specific Gravity (SG) using a hydrometer, then check again 24 hours later to make sure it has not changed.
+- On Day 7, check the Specific Gravity (SG) using a hydrometer, then check again 24 hours later to ensure it has not changed.

 - Once the SG is stable, leave the wash to stand for 1-2 days to allow any remaining solids and yeast to settle out.
 Adding Turbo Clear at this stage will help speed up the clarification process.